kevinrosalesdev/iml-w3/README.md

 # Introduction to Machine Learning - Work 3

-Implementation of kNN Algorithm with different distances, polices and weighting strategies.
+Implementation of kNN Algorithm with different distances, policies and weighting strategies.
 The `ReductionKnnAlgorithm` allows to perform the kNN by reducing the training set utilizing self-implemented Instance Reduction strategies such as SNN, ENN and DROP3.

 ## Datasets